aeyoll/laravel-free-mobile-notification-sender/README.md

   php artisan config:publish aeyoll/laravel-free-mobile-notification-sender
   ```

-Finally, add you userid and apikey from your user profile on mobile.free.fr in the `app/config/packages/aeyoll/laravel-free-mobile-notification-sender/config.php` file.
+Finally, add you `userid` and `apikey` from your user profile on mobile.free.fr in the `app/config/packages/aeyoll/laravel-free-mobile-notification-sender/config.php` file.

 ## Usage
-Once you've followed all the steps and completed the installation you can use LaravelFreeMobileNotificationSender.
+Once you've followed all the steps and completed the installation you can use `LaravelFreeMobileNotificationSender`.

 ### Sending message
 You can simply send a message by doing this: